Last updated on April 13th, 2023 at 12:51 pm

 - Know what achieving the goal will mean to the business and explain it to the team working on the goals.

 You are going to be able to measure how much you are making and this should match your goal in the specific goals section.
-It might be good to take a look at how much your revenue and sales increase from one month to the next to make sure it is on the upward swing.
+It might be good to take a look at how much your revenue and sales increase from one month to the next to make sure it is on an upward swing.
 Lastly, if you are consistently measuring and looking at quantitative data, you will know if the new marketing strategies are working.

 Some areas to look at to see if there is a success are: